Written by Terri Reddout

 That’s when I switched into journalist mode

-The story said someone found the camera that took this picture in the rubble of the Twin Towers and decided to have the film developed.
-When they saw the picture they had to share it with the world.
+The story said someone found a camera in the rubble of the Twin Towers and decided to have the film developed.
+When they saw this picture they had to share it with the world.

 It took me 60 seconds, with the help of Google, to discover this picture was a hoax.
 According to the Museum of Hoaxes at Hoaxes. org the email I received wasn’t the only one being circulated out there.

 Just as I suspected, there were some things that just weren’t right about the photo.
-This screen shot shows the list of errors compiled by the good folks at Hoaxes.org
+Hoaxes.org put together a list of all the errors.

 The Legend of “The Tourist Guy”

-While people did learn the picture was a hoax, the question was who was “The Tourist Guy?”
-Who would do something so creepy and cruel?
+While people did eventually learn the picture was a hoax, a big question remained.
+Who was “The Tourist Guy?”
+What kind of person would do something so creepy and cruel?
 No one knew.
-But the legend grew.
+The legend grew.
 Suddenly, pictures of The Tourist Guy popped up at every natural disaster known to man.

 He apparently made it onto a life raft when the Titanic sunk.